 The Prince of PersiaVideo Game series and the movie adaptation gets a lot of flak for making the Prince "too white", due to Western audiences expecting everyone who lives in the Middle East to be brown as can be and not even vaguely similar to the rest of the world.
 This is probably because a perception exists in the West that all Middle Easterners are Arabs, which is a bit like Americans expecting all Europeans to be English; another factor may be a backlash against the tendency in the past to cast Anglo-American actors as all races of people except for the very darkest ones, even if they couldn't pull off the fakery even with makeup.
 In truth, the Persian people were close relatives of the Europeans, and the majority of modern Iran's population could be considered "white".
 And most people there identify as white.
 Compare Iranian prime minister Mahmoud Ahmadinejad to Jake Gyllenhaal◊.
+The name "Iran" also derives from the same etymology as "Aryan".
 Suffice it to say, there is and always has been actually a fair amount of variation in Iran, with many lighter-skinned "white" people on the one hand, many others with darker skin, and even a few who look more Central Asian than anything else (particularly in the far northeast, which, um, actually is Central Asian, more or less).
 Also, read Kotaku's article.
 Strangely, you don't hear people complaining very often about Bible stories being cast with fair-skinned actors (whose characters, of course, are also Middle Eastern, and usually Semites, and thus even less white than Persians/Iranians) - but then, the great majority of Persian/Iranian people are not and never have been Christians, and "Christian" equals "white" for some reason.

 Fans of On the Waterfront (including the people who do the commentary track for the DVD version) are fond of claiming that the film's one weak link is Karl Malden's character, Father Barry.
 According to the critics, his didactic sermons and high moral tone sometimes stand in contrast with the naturalistic dialogue in the rest of the movie, and Karl Malden occasionally overplays the part by being sanctimonious and one-dimensional.
 What they seem not to realize is that, according to writer Bud Schulberg, about 80% of Barry's "unrealistic" "Sermon on the Docks" was taken from the speeches of the real-life waterfront priest Fr.
 John Corridan, S.J.
 Not only that, but Karl Malden lived with Fr.
 Corridan for several days before shooting (he purchased Corridan's hat and coat and wore them onscreen), and was specifically asked by Corridan not to play the character as "holier-than-thou", and therefore made deliberate efforts to tone it down.